Music of Kenya: Reggae

 Reggae is one of the most popular genres of music in Kenya.
 Reggae elements are often mixed with local hip hop and pop music, yet there have not been many mainstream reggae musicians in Kenya.
 One of the best known local reggae musicians is the late Mighty King Kong.
-Upcoming reggae artist priest fariis the artist to watch out for.
-With two albums "warrior" and "Pressure" under his belt, Priest fari is arguably the next big thing on the Kenyan reggae scene.
-His touch remains the original Jamaican roots reggae.

-Other Reggae icons in Kenya include the talented Wyre and Red San.
-The massive love for reggae in Kenya has led to the inception of other talents including Reggae music Deejays.
+Other Reggae icons in Kenya include Wyre and Red San.

 Rock

-Rock music has found a home to a growing fan base and with a number of locally established as well as emerging rock bands (there are over twelve active local rock bands in Nairobi alone) further cementing this genre by engaging in different as well as mutually organised rock themed events.
-Foreign international rock bands (Jars of Clay, Casting Crowns, 38th Parallel, Zebra & Giraffe) have also graced the local scene, which reflects on the growing influence and acceptance of this genre.
+Rock music is represented by a number of locally established as well as emerging rock bands (there are over twelve active local rock bands in Nairobi alone), and mutually organised rock themed events.
+Foreign international rock bands (Jars of Clay, Casting Crowns, 38th Parallel, Zebra & Giraffe) have also graced the local scene.

-Organized member bodies such as Wiyathi (now defunct) and Roffeke (Rock 'n' Roll Film Festival Kenya) were fundamental in initially marketing local rock bands in the country by hosting regular shows and helped to establish a vibrant rock community.
-Recently, the bands also by social event groups like Kenya Rock Fans, have widely assisted the bands to gain popularity and increase their fan base, subsequently the founding of a governing body, the Rock Society of Kenya, which serves to promote the interests of member bands.
-The society spearheads numerous rock related events like the Battle of the Bands and live rock club shows that has spurred constructive level of activity for bands.
+Organized member bodies such as Wiyathi (now defunct) and Roffeke (Rock 'n' Roll Film Festival Kenya) initially marketed local rock bands in the country by hosting regular shows and helped to establish a vibrant rock community.
+A governing body, the Rock Society of Kenya, serves to promote the interests of member bands.
+The society organizes rock related events like the Battle of the Bands and live rock club shows.

-Over the past few years many entertainment spots have also independently incorporated rock music onto their programs further indicating a genuine interest from the public.
-In addition there are radio stations that play rock music: 98.4 Capital FM and 105.5 X FM, the latter being a 24-hour rock station.
+Radio stations that play rock music have included 98.4 Capital FM and 105.5 X FM, the latter being a 24-hour rock station.
 In 2019, 105.5 X FM was shut down by the parent company Radio Africa.
 KTN (Str8up), STV (The Rumble) and K24 (The Rumble) also play regular weekly rock shows.
-Popular prominent local rock bands include acts such as Parking Lot Grass, Last Year's Tragedy(LYT)- Whose song "March From the Underground" is said to have foreseen the recent attacks on a Kenyan University, Murfy's fLaw, Dove Slimme, M20, Rock of Ages, Seismic, The Itch, The Beathogs, Crystal Axis, DEOWA, Rash, Bedslum and kick ass metal band Mortal Soul.
+Popular prominent local rock bands include acts such as Parking Lot Grass, Last Year's Tragedy(LYT)- Whose song "March From the Underground" is said to have foreseen the recent attacks on a Kenyan University, Murfy's fLaw, Dove Slimme, M20, Rock of Ages, Seismic, The Itch, The Beathogs, Crystal Axis, DEOWA, Rash, Bedslum and metal band Mortal Soul.